-Craps is one of the most entertaining casino game players can find.
-Everyone surrounds the table, anticipating the dice to be thrown, hoping they don’t land on snake eyes.
-The popularity of craps is worldwide, and this allows experts to write about their experience with playing and winning at the craps table.
-This is why many new players to the casino scene want and need guidance in the form of books on craps.
-You can use this knowledge when you play live craps or online craps.
+Craps is one of the most entertaining casino games players can find.
+The popularity of the game is worldwide, and this allows experts to write about their experience with playing and winning at the craps table.
+This is why many new players to the casino scene want and need guidance in the form of craps books.

-With the extensive history behind this dice game, it is no wonder why some of the best craps books are so popular.
 Those looking for the best books on craps have come to the right place.
-In our craps books guide, you will find a wide variety of books and authors.
+In our guide, you will find a wide variety of books and authors.
 These can range from personal experiences that players can learn from to professional gamblers breaking down the game.
 Take a look at each of the best books on craps and start expanding your knowledge on this popular casino dice game.

 Best Casinos to Play Craps for Real Money

 Below, you’ll find a list of widely read books on craps in chronological order, along with biographical information of the author and an objective review of the content contained in each of these books on craps.

 After Snake Eyes was published in 1977, Silberstang followed up with a nonfiction book on card games in 1978, titled Winning Poker Strategy.
 His next contribution to the field was Winning Casino Craps in 1979, which is just one craps book of more than 50 books that Silberstrang would write before his death in 2012 at the age of 82.

 Throughout 145 pages, Silberstrang covers the basics in-depth, running through the rules of craps, table layout, basic and advanced bets, and the various systems commonly employed by experienced players.
 This information is helpful for novice players.
 However, anybody who has played the game before will likely gloss over these sections.